Stamford Raffles: Singapore (1822–1823)

 In the final few weeks of his stay in Singapore, in 1823, Raffles drafted a series of administrative regulations for Singapore that aimed to govern Singapore in a fair manner, but also reflected his stance on various moral and social issues.
 A registration system was first instituted for all land, regardless of ownership, and the repossession of the land by the government if land remained unregistered.
 This act asserted the power of the British government as it covered land previously owned by the Sultan as well.
 This is followed by laws regarding the port and freedom of trade.
 In May 1823, he outlawed gambling, imposed heavy taxation on what he considered social evils such as drunkenness and opium-smoking, and banned slavery.
 A police force and magistracy were also set up on British principles, turning a trading post into a proper city with some semblance of order.
 A specific regulation in the constitution called for the multi-ethnic population to remain as they were; and no crimes were entirely based on racial principles.
 Raffles worked on drafting laws, defining exactly 'what' constituted a criminal act.
+However, Raffles tolerated the practice of regulated debt-slavery, which gave the appearance of free labour while remaining a cheap option for labour.

 Finally, on 9 June 1823, feeling that his work in establishing Singapore was finished, he boarded a ship for home, but not before a stop in Batavia to visit his old home, and adversary, van der Capellen.
 A final stop in Bencoolen followed.
 Tragedy befell Raffles once more when his youngest daughter, Flora Nightingall, born on 19 September, died a little over one month later on 28 November while still in Bencoolen.